dCache/dcache-book2/config-PoolManager.md

                                                  If the performance cost on the best pool exceeds this threshold then this pool is called hot.

                                                  The default value is `0.0`, which disables this feature.                                                                                                                                                                                                                                                                 | float   |
-| `pm set` partitionName -p2p-allowed=value     | This value can be specified if an HSM is attached to the DCACHE.
+| `pm set` partitionName -p2p-allowed=value     | This value can be specified if an HSM is attached to the dCache.

                                                  If a partition has no HSM connected, then this option is overridden.
 This means that no matter which value is set for `p2p-allowed` the pool to pool replication will always be allowed.